simdjson/simdjson/doc/basics.md

 you get where you are going.
 This is the key to On Demand's performance: since it's just an iterator, it lets you parse values as you use them.
 And particularly, it lets you *skip* values you do not want to use.

+We refer to "On Demand" as a front-end component since it is an interface between the low-level parsing functions and the user.
+It hides much of the complexity of parsing JSON documents.

 ### Parser, Document and JSON Scope